Admission Requirements - MAcc & MTax

 The primary criteria in determining eligibility for admission to the Goddard School Masters of Accounting (MAcc) and Master of Taxation (MTax) Program are previous academic achievement,performance on the Graduate Management Admission Test (GMAT) and other factors such as work experience and career progression.

 Advising - email@example.com, firstname.lastname@example.org or 801-626-6072

 Application - (MAcc specific requirements) (MTax specific requirements)

 Applicants must submit a completed online application form and current resume, as well as transcripts from every institution of higher education attended.
 Two letters of recommendation are required for students who did not receive their undergraduate degree from Weber State.
 At least one of these letters should come from an individual who can evaluate the applicant's academic abilities.
 All letters should address the applicant's potential for successful graduate study.
 Each applicant is considered on an individual basis.

 All international students and any applicant educated outside the U.S. must demonstrate proficiency in English.
-Those whose native language is not English, or whose language of instruction for their undergraduate degree was not English, will be required to submit a score from the Test of English as a Foreign Language (TOEFL) which is not more than two years old and on which a minimum score of 80 (internet based) has been earned.
+Those whose native language is not English, or whose language of instruction for their undergraduate degree was not English, will be required to submit a score from the Test of Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) which is not more than two years old and on which a minimum score of 80 (internet based TOEFL) or 6.5 (IELTS) has been earned.